cp3fr/Quadrotor-Control/README.md

     cmd.desiredThrustsN[3] =  0.25f * (t1 - t2 - t3 + t4); // rear right

-(2) Next, we update `BodyRateControl()` in [QuadControl.cpp](../master/src/QuadControl.cpp/#L105-L111), which is a P-controller of commanded `pqrCmd` and actual `pqr` body rates, that considers the moments of interia around each axis `I` and provides the desired moments `momentCmd`.
+(2) Next, we update the function [BodyRateControl()](../master/src/QuadControl.cpp/#L105-L111), which is a P-controller of desired moments `momentCmd` based on commanded body rates `pqrCmd` and actual body rates `pqr`, using the gains `kpPQR` and considering the moments of interia around each axis `I`:

     momentCmd[0] = Ixx * kpPQR[0] * (pqrCmd[0] - pqr[0]);
     momentCmd[1] = Iyy * kpPQR[1] * (pqrCmd[1] - pqr[1]);
     momentCmd[2] = Izz * kpPQR[2] * (pqrCmd[2] - pqr[2]);

-After tuning the `kpPQR` parameters in [QuadControlParams.txt](../master/config/QuadControlParams.txt/#L35), the simulated quadrotor should quickly stop rolling, keep a fixed attitude and fly away becaue angle is not controlled yet.
+After that, tun the `kpPQR` parameters in [QuadControlParams.txt](../master/config/QuadControlParams.txt/#L35), the simulated quadrotor should quickly stop rolling, keep a fixed attitude and fly away becaue angle is not controlled yet.

-(3) Now it is time to implement the `RollPitchControl()` function in [QuadControl.cpp](../master/src/QuadControl.cpp/#L138-L162).
+(3) Now, it is time to implement the function [RollPitchControl()](../master/src/QuadControl.cpp/#L138-L162), which is a P-controller of desired roll and pitch rates `pqrCmd`, taking as input the collective thrust `collThrustCmd`, desired acceleration in NED coordinates `accelCmd` and current attitude of the quad `attitude`.